swetharanga/aws-compute-ecr-project/README.md

 - **AWS ECR**: For storing and managing Docker images.
 - **Nginx**: For serving content inside the Docker container.
 - **AWS IAM**: For managing access control to ECR.
+- **AWS CLI**: For accessing the AWS console and running ECR commands.

 ## Setup Instructions